-The Distributed Generation Market Demand (dGen) model simulates the potential adoption of distributed energy resources (DERs) for residential, commercial, and industrial entities in the continental United States through 2050.
-It's a geospatially rich, bottom-up, market-penetration model.
+The Distributed Generation Market Demand (dGen) model simulates customer adoption of distributed energy resources (DERs) for residential, commercial, and industrial entities in the United States or other countries through 2050.

 The dGen model can help develop DER deployment forecasts for a range of spatial and temporal scales.
 To learn more, see model applications.

 Identifying the sectors, locations, and customers for whom adopting DERs would have a high economic value

 Generating forecasts as an input to estimate distribution hosting capacity analysis, integrated resource planning, and load forecasting

 Understanding the economic or policy conditions in which DER adoption becomes viable

 Illustrating sensitivity to market and policy changes such as retail electricity rate structures, net energy metering, and technology costs.